xzebcex/Currency-Conversion/README.md

 5. The script will then output the conversion information as well as the converted rate.
 It should be noted that the script will output an error message if any issues occur during the converting process.
 ## License
-Feel free to change and use it as you see fit..
+Feel free to change and use it as you see fit.

 ## How to Contribute to the Project
 1. Create your own GitHub account and fork the project.